Compare Providers

 Every £35 test unlocks £450 to £900 in additional vehicle value.
 The average EV battery dispute costs £6,193.
 A battery replacement runs £12,000 to £25,000+.
 The quality of your test certificate is not a detail — it is your first and best line of defence.

-The EU Battery Passport regulation arrives in February 2027.
-Dealers who establish their battery health testing processes now will be ahead of the curve when certification becomes mandatory.
+The EU Battery Regulation requires digital battery passports for new EV batteries from February 2027, with the UK expected to follow with equivalent requirements.
+Dealers who establish their battery health testing processes now will be ahead of the curve.

 Get Started with Battery Health Check